Jun

 With soprano Maisie O'Shea

-Writing at the turn of the C17th, Barbara Strozzi and Claudio Monteverdi were both pioneers of a new dramatic style that can still pack a punch today.
+Writing at the turn of the C17th, Monteverdi and Strozzi were both pioneers of a new dramatic style that can still pack a punch today.

-Strozzi had more works published in her lifetime than her more illustrious contemporary, Monteverdi.
-In modern times, her music is quite rightly becoming better known.
-Renowned for its arresting and emotional style, it is well suited to expressing the joys and trials of lovers.
+Renowned for its arresting and emotional style, her music is well suited to expressing the joys and trials of lovers.

 Pieces from Monteverdi's extraordinary books of madrigals provide the complementary highlight in our programme.
 Their bold use of dissonance and word-painting was groundbreaking and paved the way for many important developments in music history.